 An easy homemade pumpkin dog treat your pup will love!
-Feel good about feeding your furry friend a healthy homemade dog biscuit made with simple ingredients like oat flour, whole wheat flour, pumpkin, peanut butter and banana.
+Feel good about feeding your furry friend a healthy homemade dog biscuit made with simple wholesome ingredients like pumpkin and peanut butter.

 This is a post about my dog, and making dog treats for her.